Treasure Chest Ceremony

 SPEAKER 7: I will be Faithful to my God and loyal to family, friends, and country. – Dark Blue

 SPEAKER 8: I will be Gentle, taking special care of those weaker or less fortunate than I. – Pink

 SPEAKER 9: I will have Self Control, using my time, materials and talents wisely, and being accountable for my own actions. – dark green

 LEADER: As we enter another year of Frontier Girls, I ask that each girl store the values of our creed in their heart just as we store these jewels in our treasure chest.

-LEADER: Our troop is divided into four levels: Otters, Dolphins, Butterflies, and Eagles.
+LEADER: Our troop is divided into five levels: Penguins, Otters, Dolphins, Butterflies, and Eagles.
 At this time we would like to welcome those girls who are advancing to their new levels, and to invest those who are new to our troop.

 PENGUIN – (read aloud the girls’ names and have them come forward)